-Umeboshi Sheet: A New Type of Ume Plum Candy
+Umeboshi no Sheet: A New Type of Ume Plum Candy

 iFactory Umeboshi no Sheet

-Lastly, according to the ingredient list on the back of the package, the Japanese Ume plum candy, Umeboshi no Sheet mainly consists of Ume plum flesh, sugar, high fructose corn syrup, salt, starch, sweeteners (aspartame, l-phenylalanine, stevia), acidifier, amino acids, sorbitol, and colors (anthocyanin, carotenoid).
+the candy mainly consists of Ume flesh, sugar, high fructose corn syrup, salt, starch, sweeteners (aspartame, l-phenylalanine, stevia), acidifier, amino acid seasoning, sorbitol, and colors (anthocyanin, carotenoid).

 The calories per bag (14 grams) are 40 kcal, and the Umeboshi no Sheet candy contains 2.6 g salt equivalents in total.